KaTeX/KaTeX/contrib/auto-render/README.md

 - `errorCallback`: A callback method returning a message and an error stack in case of an critical error during rendering.
 The default uses `console.error`.

-Note that the `displayMode` property of the options object is ignored, and is instead taken from the `display` key of the corresponding entry in the `delimiters` key.
+The `displayMode` property of the options object is ignored, and is instead taken from the `display` key of the corresponding entry in the `delimiters` key.

+The same `options.macros` object (which defaults to an empty object `{}`) is passed into several calls to `katex.render`, so that consecutive equations can build up shared macros by `\gdef`.